ArthurGareginyan/privacy-policy-template/privacy-policy.md

 Where necessary, this [["website" or "app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the [["visitor" or "user"]] with customized content.

-## Special Note About Google Advertising

-Any advertisements served by Google, Inc., and affiliated companies may be controlled using cookies.
-These cookies allow Google to display ads based on your visits to this [[Website or App Name]].
+## Advertisement and Other Third Parties

+Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this [["website" or "app"]] in order to display advertisements and other useful information.
+Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
+This [["website" or "app"]] has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
 Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).
-Any tracking done by Google through cookies and other mechanisms is subject to Google’s own privacy policies.

-## Security

-The security of your personal information is important to [["us" or "me"]], but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

 ## Links to Third Party Websites

 [["We" or "I"]] have included links on this [["website" or "app"]] for your use and reference. [["We" or "I"]] are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these websites may differ from [["our" or "my"]] own.

+## Security

+The security of your personal information is important to [["us" or "me"]], but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+While [["we" or "I"]] strive to use commercially acceptable means to protect your personal information, [["we" or "I"]] cannot guarantee its absolute security.

 ## Changes To This Privacy PolicyThis Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.